memryx/MemryX_eXamples/video_inference/intrusion_detection/README.md

 #### Python

-Download the video from the link given below and copy it to the location `assets/surveillance.mp4`
+Download the video from the link given below and copy it to the location `assets/surveillance.mp4`.
+The video resolution should be 1920x1080p for the best results.

 To run the Python example for real-time depth estimation using MX3, simply execute the following command: